qodesmith/datepicker/docs/callbacks.md

 # Callback Options

-Callback functions are triggered both by the user interacting with the calendar in the DOM _and_ the developer using the imperative instance methods.
+Callback functions are triggered both by the user interacting with the calendar in the DOM _and_ the developer using the imperative [instance methods](./datepicker-instance.md) (i.e. show, hide, setMin, etc.).

 Each callback function receives a single object with relevant data to the type of callback it is, along with 3 common values:

 1. `instance` - the datepicker instance.
 This is mostly just for convenience.
-It can be helpful for daterange pickers because you can check which instance is being triggered with the `instance.isFirst` property.
+It can be helpful for daterange pickers because you can check which instance in the pair is being triggered with the `instance.isFirst` property.
 <!-- TODO - figure out if we're using the isFirst property to distinguish range pickers. -->
 2. `trigger` - the source of what triggered the callback.
 This can be imperative methods, such as `selectDate` and `show` or user interactions with the DOM, such as `click`.
 3. `triggerType` - the category of what triggered the callback - `user` or `imperative`.
 <!-- TODO - list out all possible values for trigger. -->

 `trigger` and `triggerType` give you the ability to have finer control over your callback logic.
 These values let you filter for specific scenarios if you want.
 Example:

 ```javascript
 onSelect({prevDate, nextDate, trigger, triggerType}) {